cu-mkp/sandbox/index.md

 ### Syllabi

-_**HIST GR8906: Craft and Science: Making Objects in the Early Modern World**_ Columbia University, History Department, graduate-level "Lab Seminar" This Lab Seminar course studies the materials, techniques, settings, and meanings of skilled craft and artistic practices in the early modern period (1350-1750), in order to reflect upon a series of issues, including craft knowledge and artisanal epistemology; the intersections between craft and science; and questions of historical methodology and evidence in the reconstruction of historical experience.
+_**HIST GR8906: Craft and Science: Making Objects in the Early Modern World**_

+Columbia University, History Department, graduate-level "Lab Seminar"

+This Lab Seminar course studies the materials, techniques, settings, and meanings of skilled craft and artistic practices in the early modern period (1350-1750), in order to reflect upon a series of issues, including craft knowledge and artisanal epistemology; the intersections between craft and science; and questions of historical methodology and evidence in the reconstruction of historical experience.
 The course will be run as a “Laboratory Seminar,” with discussions of primary and secondary materials, as well as text- and object-based research and hands-on work in a laboratory.
 One component of the Making and Knowing Project of the Center for Science and Society, this course contributes to the collective production of a transcription, English translation, and critical edition of a late sixteenth-century manuscript in French, BnF Ms. Fr.
-640. The Laboratory Seminar is open to advanced undergradute and graduate students from Columbia and its consortial partners.
+640. Final essays in this course were workshopped and readied for publication as the [Research Essays of *Secrets of Craft and Nature in Renaissance France.
+A Digital Critical Edition and English Translation of BnF Ms. Fr.
+640*](https://edition640.makingandknowing.org/#/essays).
 The course was offered from 2014-18, guided by a different theme each year to help focus research on related techniques described in the manuscript:
 - Moldmaking and Metalworking (e.g., portrait medal casting, sand casting, and box molding)
      - [Fall 2014 HIST GR8906: Moldmaking and Metalworking Syllabus](https://docs.google.com/document/d/1ICnngRjiyrQt_6F9iSrcVopdkn3tf1RJ2kifVbkUWPE/edit?usp=sharing)